Address

 Gift Aid Registered

-Founded in 1965, this historical and amenity society has flourished so that our membership is over 400.
+Founded in 1965, this historical and amenity society has flourished so that our membership is now over 300.
 Many members are, of course, living in the catchment area of SE9 but others have moved to other areas in the United Kingdom and abroad.
 We have town namesakes in Australia and New Zealand.

 The society has an Executive Council of 17 members each contributing their own specialities, all elected at our Annual General Meeting held in March.
 There are three sub committees: Amenity, Social and Publications - all advancing the aims of the society.